kdpuvvadi/blog/content/posts/set-up-duckdns-home-assistant-letsencrypt-nginx-duckdns.md

 #### DuckDNS Signup

-Visit [`DuckDNS`](https://www.duckdns.org/) and singup with with Google, Twitter, GitHub, Reddit or persona.
+Visit [`DuckDNS`](https://www.duckdns.org/) and sing up with with Google, Twitter, GitHub, Reddit or persona.
 After sing in, enter the desired subdomain name *e.g. myhome.duckdns.org*.
 DuckDNS grabs current public IP and assigns it to the subdomain.
 You should note down token number provided here.

 #### DuckDNS Add-on